Chapter 11 Formatting Objects in Word

 Icons and the Graphic Format Tab

-The Illustration group includes a command (button) to insert Icons.
+The Illustrations group includes a command (button) to insert icons.
 Stock icons are available and are also free, with no copyright (Figure 17A).
 The icons can be resized, formatted, and moved in the document (Figure 17B).

 Image showing the stock image dialog box